4teamwork/ftw.testing/README.rst

 Browser testing with splinter
 -----------------------------

-`Splinter`_ is a library which provides a common API for multiple browser.
+`Splinter`_ is a library which provides a common browser API with a driver for `zope.testbrowser`.
-It allows to operate zope.testbrowser, PhantomJS or other Selenium brwowsers such as Firefox or Chrome with the same API.

 The `ftw.testing` package provides integration of `Splinter`_ with Plone using Page Objects.